cultural practices in crop production

 Cultural Seed Rate in crop production:

-Seed rate refers to the quantity of seeds required to plant one hectare of land. in cultural practices Quantity of seeds used usually depends on spacing or plant population desired. (e.g the seed rate of maize is 25 —30 kg/ hectare).
+Seed rate refers to the quantity of seeds required to plant one hectare of land. in cultural practices, the Quantity of seeds used usually depends on spacing or the plant population desired. (e.g the seed rate of maize is 25 —30 kg/ hectare).

 Thinning cultural practice:

-Thinning as cultural practice is the removal of weak plants from a stand, to give rise to one or two vigorous crop plants.
-It is usually done by hand and practiced when the crop plants are very young.
+Thinning as a cultural practice is the removal of weak plants from a stand, to give rise to one or two vigorous crop plants.
+It is usually done by hand and practised when the crop plants are very young.

 Weeding as a cultural practice in crop production